 Trying to keep track of business and personal use of listed property is difficult.
-Until the IRS figures out some better way to do that, you should continue to keep detailed records of employee use of computers, company-provided autos, and other listed property, if you want to deduct these costs as business expenses.
+Until the IRS comes up with a better system, you should continue to keep detailed records of employee use of company-provided automobiles and other listed property if you want to deduct these costs as business expenses.

 - Passenger automobiles weighing 6,000 pounds or less

 - Other property used for transportation, like a motorcycle or boat